unified

 When should I use this?

-You can use this package to check that autolink literal URLs are not used.
+You can use this package to check links.

 Presets